 The big idea behind audiences now is the intent.
 Keywords were the original way Google interpreted intent.
 Then Facebook showed us that audiences and interest data could sometimes be more effective at determining intent than keywords were.
 Now Google is stepping up here.

-As Ginny Marvin wrote recently in Search Engine Land, “Google has quickly moved from keyword-focused targeting to support various types of audience targeting that incorporates a slate of interest and behavioral signals it captures from across its properties.
-Intent is still the core of search, but Google has been stripping away keyword targeting controls (with more to come), and it’s entirely possible to run Search campaigns based on other signals and no keywords at all….machine learning has advanced to be able to attribute intent in different phases of the funnel.”
+As Ginny Marvin wrote recently in Search Engine Land, “Google has quickly moved from keyword-focused targeting to support various types of audience targeting that incorporate a slate of interest and behavioral signals it captures from across its properties.
+The intent is still the core of search, but Google has been stripping away keyword targeting controls (with more to come), and it’s entirely possible to run Search campaigns based on other signals and no keywords at all….machine learning has advanced to be able to attribute intent in different phases of the funnel.”

 Have you been structuring your Google App campaigns with dozens, maybe even hundreds of campaigns?
 If so, it’s time to stop.
-Advertisers will be able to set up multiple ad groups in the same campaign and tailor the assets in each ad group around a different “theme” or message for different customers.
+Advertisers will be able to set up multiple ad groups in the same campaign.
+Also, tailor the assets in each ad group around a different “theme” or message for different customers.
 This lets advertisers customize their messaging for different customers.
 And, of course, it means you don’t need to manage so many campaigns.

-Note that this move echoes what Facebook did last February with their “best practices” update.
+Note that this move echoes what Facebook did last February with its “best practices” update.
 Before February 2018, we optimized our clients’ Facebook advertising accounts by running hundreds, sometimes thousands of campaigns.
 The best practices update changed that.
 Suddenly campaigns worked better if there were fewer of them within one account, resulting in less overlap between campaigns.
 Effectively, this meant that humans had to step back and let the machines (aka machine learning) do more of the day-to-day campaign management.

 A Media Library provides the ability to manage images, GIFs, and videos for Google Ads accounts.
 Media assets in the library can be used across App Campaigns.
 They can also be reused in multiple creatives, eliminating the need to upload the same asset multiple times.

-Ultimately, a Media Library makes it easy for you to upload, store and manage all your visual content in a single place, so that it’s easy to create ads in a scalable and consistent way.
+Ultimately, a Media Library makes it easy for you to upload, store, and manage all your visual content in a single place so that it’s easy to create ads in a scalable and consistent way.

-With this newest feature rollout – UA managers can view asset reporting of videos, images, ad copy and playables available conveniently at the Ad Group level.
+With this newest feature rollout – UA managers can view asset reporting of videos, images, ad copy, and playables available conveniently at the Ad Group level.

 Google App Campaigns (previously Google Universal App Campaigns) have come a long way in the last few years.